Nicovz21/TeamA5/docs/GameOverview/game-overview.md

 ---

 # What is this game?
+###### revised December 2020 by Team A5

-This game (which has no title as of now) is a traditional platformer where you play as a cat and have to traverse from the beginning to the end of a level while avoiding enemies.
+This game (which has no title as of now) is a traditional platformer where you play as a cat and have to traverse from the beginning to the end of levels while mostly avoiding enemies.
 Upon hitting the gold box at the end of a level, the level is completed.
-Hitting an enemy results in a game over and the level must be restarted.
+Hitting an enemy results in taking damage, too much of which means the level must be restarted.
+Too many deaths per level, and it's game over, sending you right back to square one.

 Inspiration for this game came from popular 2D platformers such as Mario and Megaman.
-The player currently can walk around, jump, and duck as standard to the genre, and enemy/level design and graphics were heavily influenced by the games [Super Mario World](https://www.youtube.com/watch?v=ta7ufW0Prws) and [Megaman 2](https://www.youtube.com/watch?v=vuJ8Qr-3_zg).
+The player currently can walk around, jump, duck, and swim as standard to the genre, and enemy/level design and graphics were heavily influenced by the games [Super Mario World](https://www.youtube.com/watch?v=ta7ufW0Prws) and [Megaman 2](https://www.youtube.com/watch?v=vuJ8Qr-3_zg).

 The art direction was intended to create a "happy" vibe, and follows a blocky minimalistic style ~~because I am a horrible artist~~.